Classification of Lie Algebra

 Raising operators

-Out of the remaining generators, we can construct a set of raising operators $\cal{E}_{\alpha}$ such that \begin{equation}\Big[{\cal{H}}_i\,,{\cal{E}}_{\alpha}\Big]=\alpha_i\,\cal{E}_{\alpha}\,,\tag{3}\end{equation} where $\alpha$ is a $m$-component vector called roots.
+Out of the remaining generators, we can construct a set of raising operators \cal{E}_{\alpha} such that \begin{equation}\Big[{\cal{H}}_i\,,{\cal{E}}_{\alpha}\Big]=\alpha_i\,\cal{E}_{\alpha}\,,\tag{3}\end{equation}

-Note that $\cal{E}_{\alpha}$ in Eq.
+Note that \cal{E}_{\alpha} in Eq.
 (3) can be up to an arbitrary constant.
 So we impose the same normalization as Eq.
 (1) \begin{equation}\text{Tr}\left({\cal{E}}^{\dagger}_{\alpha}\,{\cal{E}}_{\alpha}\right)=k_D\,.\tag{4}\end{equation}

 Remarks:

-- The generator $\cal{E}_{\alpha}$ in Eq.
-(3) is called raising operator because the weight increases from $\mu$ to $\mu+\alpha$ when acting $\cal{E}_{\alpha}$ on the state $|\mu\rangle$ in Eq.
+- The generator \cal{E}_{\alpha} in Eq.
+(3) is called raising operator because the weight increases from \mu to \mu+\alpha when acting \cal{E}_{\alpha} on the state |\mu\rangle in Eq.
 (2): \begin{equation} {\cal{H}}_i\,\cal{E}_{\alpha}|\mu\rangle =\cal{E}_{\alpha}\,{\cal{H}}_i|\mu\rangle+\left[{\cal{H}}_i\,,\cal{E}_{\alpha}\right]|\mu\rangle = (\mu_i+\alpha_i)\,\cal{E}_{\alpha}|\mu\rangle\,. \end{equation}

-- In Lie algebra $\mathfrak{su}(2)$, such $\cal{E}_{\alpha}$ is $\frac{1}{\sqrt{2}}{\cal{J}}_+\equiv \frac{1}{\sqrt{2}}\left(\cal{J}_1+i\cal{J}_2\right)$ and the commutator (3) is $[\cal{J}_3\,,\cal{J}_+]=\cal{J}_+$.
+- In Lie algebra \mathfrak{su}(2), such \cal{E}_{\alpha} is \frac{1}{\sqrt{2}}{\cal{J}}_+\equiv \frac{1}{\sqrt{2}}\left(\cal{J}_1+i\cal{J}_2\right) and the commutator (3) is [\cal{J}_3\,,\cal{J}_+]=\cal{J}_+.

 The construction of the raising operator in Eq.
 (3) is in the following steps:

-- For each Cartan generator $\cal{H}_i$, find its adjoint representation $\cal{A}_i$ in the representation space spanned by ${\cal{T}}_1, \cdots,{\cal{T}}_N$.
+- For each Cartan generator \cal{H}_i, find its adjoint representation \cal{A}_i in the representation space spanned by {\cal{T}}_1, \cdots,{\cal{T}}_N.

-- Find the eigenvalues and eigenvectors of $\cal{A}_i$ \begin{equation}{\cal{A}}_i\,\left| {\cal{E}}_{\alpha}\right\rangle=\alpha_i\,\left| {\cal{E}}_{\alpha}\right\rangle\,.\tag{5}\end{equation}
+- Find the eigenvalues and eigenvectors of \cal{A}_i \begin{equation}{\cal{A}}_i\,\left| {\cal{E}}_{\alpha}\right\rangle=\alpha_i\,\left| {\cal{E}}_{\alpha}\right\rangle\,.\tag{5}\end{equation}

 - Expand the eigenvectors in the basis \begin{equation}\left| {\cal{E}}_{\alpha}\right\rangle =c_{m+1}\left| {\cal{T}}_{m+1}\right\rangle+c_{m+2}\left| {\cal{T}}_{m+2}\right\rangle+\cdots+c_{N}\left| {\cal{T}}_{N}\right\rangle\,.\tag{6}\end{equation}

-- Finally, the generator $\cal{E}_{\alpha}$ in Eq.
-(3) is \begin{equation} {\cal{E}}_{\alpha}\propto c_{m+1}\,{\cal{T}}_{m+1}+c_{m+2}\,{\cal{T}}_{m+2}+\cdots+c_{N}\,{\cal{T}}_{N}\,,\end{equation} up to a constant to in order to satisfy the normalization (3).
+- Finally, the generator \cal{E}_{\alpha} in Eq.
+(3) is \begin{equation} {\cal{E}}_{\alpha}\propto c_{m+1}\,{\cal{T}}_{m+1}+c_{m+2}\,{\cal{T}}_{m+2}+\cdots+c_{N}\,{\cal{T}}_{N}\,,\end{equation}up to a constant to in order to satisfy the normalization (3).

-- The key insight for the classification of Lie algebra is to work with adjoint representation because of the property \begin{equation}{\cal{A}}_i\,\left|{\cal{T}}_j\right\rangle=\left|\left[{\cal{H}}_i, {\cal{T}}_j\right]\right\rangle\end{equation}for the adjoint representation $\cal{A}_i$.
+- The key insight for the classification of Lie algebra is to work with adjoint representation because of the property \begin{equation}{\cal{A}}_i\,\left|{\cal{T}}_j\right\rangle=\left|\left[{\cal{H}}_i, {\cal{T}}_j\right]\right\rangle\end{equation}for the adjoint representation \cal{A}_i.
 This is why the eigenvalue equation of the adjoint representation (4) leads to the commutator (3).

-- The expansion (5) does not contain the terms of Cartan generators because ${\cal{A}}_i\,\left|{\cal{H}}_j\right\rangle=\left|\left[{\cal{H}}_i, {\cal{H}}_j\right]\right\rangle=\mathbf{0}$.
+- The expansion (5) does not contain the terms of Cartan generators because {\cal{A}}_i\,\left|{\cal{H}}_j\right\rangle=\left|\left[{\cal{H}}_i, {\cal{H}}_j\right]\right\rangle=\mathbf{0}.

 - From Eq.
 (2) and (4), roots are the weights in the adjoint representation.